 Heavy Duty vs Light Duty

 Heavy duty means an all-steel body and a spring strong enough to drive staples into hardwood and dense materials.
 Light duty is fine for fabric and cardboard.
 The Arrow T50 is heavy duty.
-The WEN 41720 is light duty.
+The WEN 61706 is a light-duty pneumatic upholstery option.
 Know which category your project falls into before you buy.

 Frequently Asked Questions